frostime/sy-time-logger/README.md

 ## Acknowledgement

-This plugin is heavily inspired by aTimeLogger, of which I am a paid user.
+- This plugin is heavily inspired by aTimeLogger, of which I am a paid user.
 However, I'm not accustomed to recording activities on my phone, so I created this plugin version called Time Logger.

+- The english version of this readme is translated by ChatGPT, from Zh_CN version